 This service is intended to start a critical section of the code.
-This section must be finished by calling the EnableAllInterrupts service.
-No API service calls are allowed within this critical needed for critical sections e.g. for libraries SuspendOSInterrupts and ResumeOSInterrupts should be used.
+This section must be finished by calling the EnableAlIInterrupts service.
+No API service calls are allowed within this critical

 The implementation should adapt this service to the target hardware providing a minimum overhead.
 Usually this service disables recognition of interrupts by the central processing unit.
 Note that this service does not support nesting.
-If nesting is
+If nesting is needed for critical sections e.g. for libraries